A Successful Tech Exec Must Navigate Stormy Weather

 5. Follow up: The last step in handling negative feedback is to follow up with the person or team who gave it.
 Inform them about the steps taken to address the issue and plans to tackle it in the future.
 By following up, you demonstrate that you value the feedback and are dedicated to making positive changes.

-Dealing with negative feedback is challenging, but as a leader, it’s crucial to handle it effectively.
-Listen attentively, acknowledge, take responsibility, work on a solution, and follow up to create a constructive environment.
-Remember, negative feedback is an opportunity to learn and grow.
+Dealing with poor feedback is challenging, but as a leader, it’s crucial to handle it effectively.

 Navigating a Performance Improvement Plan